-Freelancers or independent contractors have some of the retirement plan options such as the IRA, SEP-IRA, SIMPLE IRA, and self-employed 401(k).
-These are all “investments,” not traditional saving account.
+Freelancers or independent contractors have some retirement plan options such as the IRA, SEP-IRA, SIMPLE IRA, and self-employed 401(k).
+These are all “investments,” not traditional saving accounts.

 Stocks, bonds, and cash come with different levels of risk and potential reward.
 (1)

 How much risk can you handle?
 There is no one right way to approach investing.
 The key is to understand your own investing needs and learn how to balance your comfort level of risk.